 LLC vs S-Corp – Which is the best structure for your business?

 As you can see, there are various points to consider when selecting a business structure.
 Many entrepreneurs start out with an LLC and switch later to an S-Corp.
-Read more here about when you should to convert from LLC to S-Corp.
+Read more here about when you should convert from LLC to S-Corp.

 We offer services to set up a tax-efficient business structure and prepare business tax filings.
 If you need help to determine and set up the best legal structure for your small business and subsequent tax filings, please contact us for a consultation.